MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .output}

-You should get a list of atomic symbols of the water molecule from executing this code.
+You should get a list of atomic symbols of the water molecule by executing this code.
 You can also see the atomic coordinates by executing:
 ~~~
 >>> coords